cloudbees/jenkins-scalability-lab/aws/README.md

 6. Launch a hydra-util ec2 instance (t2.medium, security group, in vpc, minimum gp2 volume), and hydra-jenkins (instance of your choice)
   * Will need to get EC2 public IPs for binding to docker containers via --add-host arguments
   * Will need EC2 public IPs for user to access + private IPs for within-vpc communication
+7. Launch as many Swarm agent host VMs as needed
+8. Save IP addresses of created machines to `aws/settings.sh`
+9. Configure other settings as needed
+10. Commit changes in the repository and push it to your branch which will be used in all further operations.

 ## Step 2.
 Deploy Hydra